First Spanish Republic: The government of Pi i Margall

-An even worse problem was the Third Carlist War, in which the rebels controlled most of the Basque Country, Navarre and Catalonia without opposition, and sent raid parties throughout the Peninsula.
-The Carlist pretender, Charles VII, had formed a rival government in Estella with his own ministers and was already minting currency, while the French connivance allowed him to receive external aid and fortify his defences.
-Between the Carlists and the cantonal revolution, the actual territory in which the short-lived Republic exerted undisputed authority did not extend much further than the province of Madrid itself and North-Western Spain, as cantonal uprisings took place as far north as Ávila.
+An even worse problem was the Third Carlist War, in which the rebels controlled most of the Basque Country, Navarre, and Catalonia without opposition, and sent raiding parties throughout the peninsula.
+The Carlist pretender, Charles VII, had formed a rival government in Estella with his own ministers and was already minting currency, while French connivance allowed him to receive external aid and fortify his defences.
+Between the Carlists and the cantonal rebellion, the actual territory in which the short-lived Republic exerted undisputed authority did not extend much further than the province of Madrid itself and northwestern Spain, as cantonal uprisings took place as far north as Ávila.

 Due to the rapid pace of the events, and without time for the new Constitution to be passed by the Cortes, Pi i Margall found himself between a rock and the proverbial hard place of the cantonal revolution.
-However, the effective Commander in Chief of the Republic rejected all calls, from both military and political instances, to exert repression on the cantonal uprisings, as he argued they were just following his very own doctrine.
-Thus, he was forced to resign on 18 July after just 37 days in office.
+However, as effective Commander in Chief of the Republic he rejected all calls, from both military and political figures, to suppress the cantonal uprisings, as he argued they were just following his very own doctrine.
+Thus he was forced to resign on 18 July after just 37 days in office.
 He would later sorely describe his experience as premier:

 So many have my upsets with power been that I can no longer covet it.
 While in the Government I have lost my calm, my illusions, my trust in fellow men which was the base of my character.
 For each grateful man, a hundred ungratefuls; for each disinterested and patriotic one, hundreds that wanted from politics nothing more than the satisfaction of their whims.
 I have received bad for good.